dideler/school-projects/README.md

 Be warned.
 Code may be messy, incomplete, buggy, or wrong.

-This repository serves as a useful reminder about how far I've come.
+This repository serves as a useful reminder for how far I've come since my first day at university when I knew practically nothing.
-I remember switching labs for my intro to programming course because the lab leader laughed at me when I asked a noob question.
-Well, I'm glad I didn't drop out.

 I may cringe looking back at my old work, but that's a good thing.
-If there's ever a time when I don't cringe looking at my old work, that means I've stopped improving.
+If there's ever a time when I don't, that means I've stopped improving.

 Other school work
 -----------------